 image and recipe via Martha Stewart

-The origins of this classic cocktail are highly contested, and have sparked coastal rivalry between the many cities that claim to be its birthplace.
-It has been speculated that the Martini was named after the Martini & Rossi Company, an Italian distiller and exporter of sparkling wines and vermouths, one of the main ingredients of the namesake cocktail.
-Other Libation Historians say it was named after bartender Martini di Arma di Taggia, who made the cocktail for John D. Rockefeller at the Knickerbocker Hotel in New York, before in installation of Prohibition.
+The origins of this classic cocktail are highly contested and have sparked a coastal rivalry between the many cities that claim to be its birthplace.
+It has been speculated that the Martini was named after the Martini & Rossi Company, an Italian distiller, and exporter of sparkling wines and vermouths, one of the main ingredients of the namesake cocktail.
+Other Libation Historians say it was named after bartender Martini di Arma di Taggia, who made the cocktail for John D. Rockefeller at the Knickerbocker Hotel in New York, before the installation of Prohibition.

 3. Long Island Ice Tea